Doi Suthep Temple

 Giant wooden carvings that must have taken years to make

-Photo Tips when visiting the temple
+Photo Tips when visiting the Doi Suthep Temple

 - There is a lot to see in a fairly compact space.
 Expect crowds, and don’t expect to get photos without people in them.

 - Use a polarizing filter if you have one.
 The bright blue sky behind the bright gold chedi can be amazing.